Pavan-1997/Linux-Shell_Basic_Commands/README.md

    (Shows the host id of the system assigned by the OS)

+- `whoami`

+   (Shows the currently logged-in username of the terminal)

 - `sort`

   (Sort lines of text in a file or input stream alphabetically or numerically)